Economy, dollar, trade key to U.S. stocks' global edge

 U.S. stocks separated from equities elsewhere in particular during the second quarter, with investors citing a divergence in growth expectations.

-Citi Research’s gauge on U.S. economic data surprises .CESIUSD was solidly positive in April and May, when its barometer for euro zone surprises .CESIEUR was sharply negative.
+Citi Research’s gauge on U.S. economic data surprises was solidly positive in April and May, when its barometer for euro zone surprises was sharply negative.

 “There was a change in expectation from synchronized global growth to U.S. growth being better than the rest of the world really due to the fiscal tailwinds,” said Sunitha Thomas, regional portfolio manager for Northern Trust Wealth Management.

-The dollar .DXY surged against other major currencies starting in the second quarter, and investors said the greenback’s path will be an important factor determining relative equity performance.
+The dollar surged against other major currencies starting in the second quarter, and investors said the greenback’s path will be an important factor determining relative equity performance.

 The dollar’s gains aided U.S. equity fund returns against international funds, which required a costly translation into the greenback, investors said.

 The dollar’s strength weighed on emerging markets, where debt costs have increased and weaker currencies sparked an investor retreat.
-Emerging market stocks overall .MSCIEF have particularly lagged this year, declining 6 percent.
+Emerging market stocks overall have particularly lagged this year, declining 6 percent.

 “All of these fundamental factors in emerging markets were triggered by the stronger U.S. dollar that were not good for economic momentum in those countries,” Thomas said.

-S&P 500 profits are expected to surge 22.7 percent this year against an 8.5 percent rise for companies in Europe’s Stoxx , according to Thomson Reuters I/B/E/S, but the benefits from a cut in corporate tax rate to 21 percent from 35 percent will wane next year.
+S&P 500 profits are expected to surge 22.7 percent this year against an 8.5 percent rise for companies in Europe’s Stoxx, according to Thomson Reuters I/B/E/S, but the benefits from a cut in corporate tax rate to 21 percent from 35 percent will wane next year.

 Expectations for economic growth in Europe and Asia appear more realistic, after being too high before, said Jeffrey Kleintop, chief global investment strategist at Charles Schwab.